-Local coach Kellie Johnsen sums it up neatly: “Coaching essentially focuses on what are we doing now, what do we want to be doing, and how do we get there.”
+Local coach Kellie Johnsen sums it up neatly: “Coaching essentially focuses on what are we doing now, what we want to be doing, and how we get there.”

 As for the purpose of having someone else guide you through that, she points to the more common word association of her job title: “We would never think about a professional athlete to be at their best without a coach.”

-According to ICF surveys, common reasons people hire coaches include to enhance work-life balance, attain business goals and improve communication.
+According to ICF surveys, common reasons people tend to take life coaching Newtown, PA (and elsewhere) include enhancing work-life balance, attaining business goals, and improving communication.
 Johnsen, as well as Cynthia Yamasaki, another local coach, also find that clients come to them for reasons that they themselves can’t quite define: They know they’re not happy, but they’re not sure why.

 “Once we can really hone in on what you want and why you are not getting what you want, then we can focus on how do you get what you want and how do you eliminate the barriers,” Johnsen explains.

 Many coaches choose a niche based on their own experiences or interests.
 Johnsen focuses on relationships in a broad sense, whether it’s an executive’s relationship with her staff or a couple’s relationship with one another.
 Earles, meanwhile, zeros in on young professionals looking to advance their careers.
 Yamasaki has a broader focus: Billing herself as a leadership and life coach, her clients include overworked executives trying to de-stress and aspiring entrepreneurs looking to ditch their 9-to-5.